-It has become glaringly obvious to me that horses suffer many of the same, if not more pathologies than humans.
-Sadly. most of these dysfunctions result from our human imposed demands in these horses’ lives.
-With the addition of equipment such as tack and improper body care, their bodies have to withstand substantial external forces through no fault of their own mechanics or physiology.
+It has become glaringly obvious to me that horses suffer many of the same, if not more, dysfunctional movement patterns, than us humans.
+The majority of these motor control problems tend to be reflective of human imposed demands and greatly predisposes the horse to a myriad of orthopaedic issues.
+With the addition of equipment and a lack of species specific living environments, the equine body is required to withstand substantial external forces through no fault of their own inherent biomechanics or physiology.

-Conversely, sometimes poor motor control, such as under conditioned core muscles, causes a weak topline, leading to an injury which may not have occurred in the first place.
-It’s a bit of a chicken-egg type of question but either route leads to the same ending: dysfunction and altered motor control.
-Whether an injury leads to an alteration of motor control or an alteration of motor control lead to an injury is still up for debate and highly case specific.
+Conversely, poor motor control, such as underconditioned core muscles, can cause a weak topline, leading to an injury which may not have occurred in the first place had the muscular system undergone adequate preparation.
+It’s a bit of a chicken-egg type of question but either route leads to the same ending; dysfunction and altered motor control.

 When trying to understand regional interdependence, one of the simplest ways to look at it is as the relationship between mobile and stable segments.
 Joints that have one primary movement plane such as a hinge joint in the knee are considered “stable” while others that don’t have a single plane of movement, such as the ball and socket hip, are considered “mobile” (Cook, 2016).
 The equine body (just like us humans) works in an alternating pattern of stable segments next to or on top of mobile segments.
-For example, the hoof is stable, while the ankle is mobile, then the knee is stable, and the shoulder is mobile and so on.
+For example, the hoof is mobile, while the pastern is stable, then the fetlock is mobile, while the parts of the carpus are stable and so on.
 The reason for this design is to give stability to heavily weighted areas while still providing ease of movement and mobility of the entire limb for complex motor patterns.
-It is because of this physiological makeup that we as humans and horses are able to run, cut, twist, and bolt at high speeds without injuring them/ourselves every time we do this.
-Dysfunction arises when previously mobile segments become stable or vice versa due to injury or imposed imbalance.
-For example, a knee injury will cause the shoulder and ankle to have to become stable which results in lack of fluidity in movement and altered motor control.
+It is because of this physiological design that humans and horses are able to run, cut, twist, and bolt at high speeds without sustaining an injury each and every time.
+Dysfunction arises when previously mobile segments become stable or vice versa due to injury or imposed imbalance (Cook, 2016).
+For example, a hoof injury will require the pastern, fetlock, carpus, elbow, and shoulder to adaptively modify phsyiology which results in altered motor control.

 Cook, G., Burton, L., Kiesel, K., Bryant, M., & Torine, J. (2015).
 Movement: functional movement systems: screening, assessment, and corrective strategies.
 Aptos, CA: On Target Publications.